Chiang Mai vs Bangkok

 But it’s the same 3 places over and over and that gets boring after being there for 6 months or more.

 Not with Bangkok.
-The city is massive and there are so my different options.
-You can check out somewhere sleezy like Nana or you can checkout RCA where all the young people go to party.
+The city is massive and there are so many different options.
+You can check out somewhere sleezy like Nana or you can checkout RCA where all the young people go to party (RCA has since closed permanently - thanks covid).

 You have your standard bars with your bald aging English men, but you also have very expensive cocktail bars with some of the best drinks you ever had.
-My personal favorite is Backstage at Thonglor.
-They make this crazy good cold brew coffee cocktail.
+My personal favorite is Backstage at Thonglor (went out of business due to Covid-19).
+They made this crazy good cold brew coffee cocktail.

 I also went to beer feast with live punk rock music at the Brown Stone at On Nut.
 My friend and I were literally the only foreigners there as it was more of a locally known place.